 GzhelGzhel is a style of Russian ceramics which originates from the village of Gzhel not far from Moscow.
 This area has long been famous for its clays.
-Since the XIV century the Gzhel and some 30 villages in the neighbohood have become the centre of Russian ceramic production.
+Since the XIV century, the Gzhel and some 30 villages in the neighborhood have become the center of Russian ceramic production.

-Gzhel ceramics is always hand-made!
-Artist paint every plate or vase with a brush, making each object an individual piece of art.
-Many Russian people today collect Gzhel, decorating their houses with cups and plates, pitchers and samovars, clocks, teapots and funny figurines.
+Gzhel ceramics are always hand-made!
+Artists paint every plate or vase with a brush, making each object an individual piece of art.
+Many Russian people today collect Gzhel, decorating their houses with cups and plates, pitchers and samovars, clocks, teapots, and funny figurines.
 During your Moscow tours you'll be able to see beautiful examples of Gzhel ceramic production.